-Every advance in cancer treatment in recent years has come out of clinical trials — and the physician-scientists at Seattle Cancer Care Alliance (SCCA) and Fred Hutchinson Cancer Research Center have led the way for decades.
+Every advance in cancer treatment in recent years has come out of clinical trials — and the physician-scientists at Fred Hutchinson Cancer Center have led the way for decades.

-Researchers work behind the scenes at Fred Hutch to develop new, more effective ways to target cancer cells with fewer side effects.
-The next great breakthroughs are already underway in their labs.
+Researchers at Fred Hutch work to develop new, more effective ways to target cancer cells with fewer side effects.
+The next great breakthroughs are already underway in our labs.

-Together with SCCA physicians, these innovators translate the most promising options into therapies that our patients receive in clinic.
-In fact, some of the people providing your day-to-day care may be the same ones leading studies to revolutionize treatment.
+Our clinicians translate these innovations into therapies that patients receive in our clinics.
+Many of the people providing your day-to-day care may be the same ones leading studies to revolutionize treatment.

 Getting breakthroughs to the people who need them

 Groundbreaking advances like immunotherapies move “from bench to bedside” — from the labs where they’re developed to the treatment rooms where patients receive them — through a series of studies called clinical trials.
 These studies test for safety and efficacy, or how effective the treatment is.
 Often, they compare a new approach to the current standard of care.

 At Fred Hutch, we offer you the option to take part in clinical trials that match your specific needs.
 We have trials for dozens of cancers at every stage as well as many noncancerous blood disorders.
 Along with investigating new potential treatments, we’re exploring better ways to detect and prevent disease and enhance quality of life for everyone in our care.

 Treatment studies give you the chance to be among the first to benefit from a new therapy.
 This is especially important for patients who have tried every existing option and need something else.
 For them, our Phase 1 Program offers hope and the knowledge that they are helping future patients.
 Phase 1 clinical trials are early studies testing new therapies in people for the first time.